THINGS TO DO — HOTEL 63

 The most powerful – Botahtaung Pagoda

-Renowned for its mysterious power, accessibility through the pagoda, structure and Buddha’s Hair Relic, Botahtaung pagoda has become rank four in the best tourist destinations in whole Myanmar.
-One can walk right through this pagoda and be lost at the gold chambers, Walking along the high gold walls, praying for prosperity and worshiping Buddha’s Hair Relic is one of the traditions that bring many south Asian tourists.
+Renowned for its Buddha’s Hair relic, the structure, its mysterious power, and it’s easy accessibility, the Botahtaung pagoda has been ranked fourth among the best tourist destinations in Myanmar.
+One can walk right throughout this pagoda and be lost within its golden chambers.
+Walking amongst the high golden walls, praying for prosperity and worshiping Buddha’s Hair Relic, are traditions that bring many South Asian tourists to this pagoda.

 taken by Shwedagon pagoda main site.

 Chinatown in Yangon usually refers to the area of the 24th street through 18th street, west of the Sule Pagoda in downtown Yangon.
 It’s one of the busiest and most action-packed areas of town, especially in the evenings when the sidewalks teem with food vendors selling everything from fresh produce to ready-made food.
 19th street is the most popular hangout for expats, spending long evenings enjoying each other’s company and the gastronomic delights.
 Specialties of the 19th street are not known to many- Drinks and beer are cheap, you could pick your seats in any wayside restaurant and request your food according to the style of cooking you relish.
 You could even order food and drinks you wish to obtain from other food stalls and your restaurant will oblige.
 Therefore you must not miss this experience of walking along the 19th street to be entertained with its food, drinks and its hospitality.

 Yangon walking tour is one of the upcoming highlights tours of Yangon, This service is presented free of charge.